Called by God we serve to be a welcoming community of faith for all

 - Life experience and wisdom

 OPEN AND AFFIRMING CHURCH

 To fulfill our mission of being a welcoming community of faith for all we have become an Open and Affirming Church.
-On October 16, 2016 after service the congregation voted to become and open and affirming church.
+On October 16, 2016, after the service, the congregation voted to become an open and affirming church.
 Below is the official statement the congregation instructed the consistory to write.

 We received a plaque from the National UCC recognizing this step toward being a more inclusive congregation, and it is displayed prominently in the church narthex.

 In 2016 St John’s celebrated its 150th anniversary.

 St. Johns was organized following the Civil War as a movement swept through the German Reformed Church to worship in English rather than German.
 In Allentown, a petition to establish an English-speaking congregation was reluctantly granted by the East Pennsylvania Classis of the Reformed Church, December 6, 1865.
 The following month, January 15, 1866, St. John’s English Reformed Church was organized and incorporated.
 Land was purchased at the northwest corner of Sixth and Walnut Streets and our original building was constructed.
 We worship at this same site today.

 A booklet, produced to celebrate the 50th Anniversary of St. John’s, states, “On the evening of December 28, 1865, under the receding shadow of the glorious Christmas Day, the brethren assembled in Academy Hall, corner of Eighth and Walnut Streets,… and organized the Sunday school which was to be the nucleus of the new congregation…” “Then on January 15, 1866… the first Consistory of the congregation was elected…” These men were ordained and installed on the evening of January 29th.
 The cornerstone was laid in the early fall of 1867, and the sanctuary was dedicated in 1869.

 The United Church of Christ is a place where no matter who you are or where you are on life's journey,